 What will this mean for you?
 With these changes, only the interface that you use to access CDDIS information and web content will change to one unified experience; the paths for finding and downloading our data will not change (located at https://cddis.nasa.gov/archive/; Earthdata Login required to access).
 By combining NASA’s DAACs into the Earthdata website, ESDS aims to improve data discoverability and data findability and build efficient pathways for data users to access data and information.

-CDDIS is slated to undergo the transition from cddis.nasa.gov to earthdata.nasa.gov starting in February 2025 and ending in June 2025.
+CDDIS is currently undergoing the transition from cddis.nasa.gov to earthdata.nasa.gov, which is scheduled for completion in June 2025.
 We ask you to please be aware of these coming changes.
 We will do everything we can to ensure that you have as seamless a transition as is possible (with redirects, etc.).

 We want to reassure all our users that your data will still be available in the same place and the same URL in our archive (located at https://cddis.nasa.gov/archive/; Earthdata Login required to access).
 This will not affect how or where you access our data.
 It will, however, affect where you see our web content, as we join the Earthdata website.